taborcamyut/MadSnake/README.md

 - Bombs (Black circles) - Explodes after a certain amount of time, will end the game if touched

+- Lemons (Yellow circles) - Currently do nothing

+- Every time you play you have to close the game and run `python madsnake.py` or `python3 madsnake.py` again

 ---

 I made this game by modifying an existing snake game: https://github.com/rajatdiptabiswas/snake-pygame